ospalh/anki-addons/_posts/2015-06-07-Complex_classes.md

 <blockquote class="lsting"><pre><code>.interpuncts .kana:after{content:"・";}
 .interpuncts .kana:last-child:after{content: none;}</code></pre></blockquote>

-The advantage of this method over using a pure kana is that with this method furigana can be used as well, with <q>`{{furigana:Reading}}`</q>.
+The advantage of this method over using pure kana is that with this method furigana can be used as well, with <q>`{{furigana:Reading}}`</q>.

 ## Furigana on hover